The Memo: Trump’s political woes with women deepen as Stormy Daniels reclaims stage

 The concerns encompass the same kinds of questions that enveloped then-President Clinton when his affair with Monica Lewinsky came to light in the late 1990s — specifically, what does it mean politically when voters are confronted with lurid details of infidelity?

-The investigation by Manhattan District Attorney Alvin Bragg has, at its core, a $130,000 payment made in late 2016 to the adult actress Stormy Daniels by Trump’s then-attorney and fixer, Michael Cohen.
+The investigation by Manhattan District Attorney Alvin Bragg has, at its core, a $130,000 payment made in late 2016 to adult film actress Stormy Daniels by Trump’s then-attorney and fixer, Michael Cohen.

 The money was intended to buy Daniels’s silence in the closing days of Trump’s first presidential run over her claim that she had sex with him at a 2006 celebrity golf tournament in Lake Tahoe, Nev.